Papercrafting, Special Events

 Card Making Playdate

-I am off work on Fridays and last Friday I had my friend Michele over for a card making playdate!
+I am off work on Fridays and last Friday I had a former work colleague over for a card making playdate!

-Michele got me into card making back in the late 1990s when we worked together at a company in Seattle, Washington (in the Queen Anne area if you are familiar with Seattle).
-Along with our friend Sandy we would make cards in the conference room during our lunch break.
+This colleague got me into card making back in the late 1990s when we worked together at a company in Seattle, Washington (in the Queen Anne area if you are familiar with Seattle).
+Along with another colleague our we would make cards in the conference room during our lunch break.

 I’ve not make cards for a couple years, not since I made them for my tierneycreates Etsy shop (which I still daydream about reopening someday).
 Here are the sets of cards I sold on my Etsy shop years ago: